Grendel (comics): Issues #34–40: Devil's Reign

 The unauthorized conquests of territories in Asia by a renegade general brings Orion's Sword to the borders of China.
 The formerly aloof superpower then allies with Japan and global war results.
 The war does not go well for Orion, as his forces are overstretched and suffer many setbacks and defeats.
 In the midst of this, Sherri Caniff dies of cancer.

 Orion comes to believe he is actually possessed by the devil, by the spirit of Grendel.
 He disappears from public life and tracks down Eppy Thatcher, who is alive, hiding in the sewers beneath Vegas.
 Interrogating Eppy, Orion has an inspiration.
 Adapting the technology of Tujiro's sun gun, Orion develops a new weapon called the Sun-Disk and devastates Japan.
 China surrenders, making Orion Assante ruler of Earth, Orion I.

 Embracing his originally derogatory nickname, Assante names his personal troops Grendels, the title now indicative of high-status and respect.
 As their leader, Orion I adopts the title of Grendel-Khan.
 The spirit of Grendel has, in effect, conquered the world.
+To ensure he has an heir to the world he's built, and unwilling to trust anyone else to do it for him, he uses advanced technology to impregnate himself and gives birth to a son, Jupiter.

 Each part of the main story is presented as a history text written by Assante's stepdaughter and panels with the characters are presented like archived footage.
 A more traditional approach was done on the backup strips, which depicted the history of the vampire community as a counterpoint to Assante's rise.